How to be a Landlord in Georgia

 Best Practice: Look into other properties in your neighborhood to see how much they are being rented for.
 Then look into what amenities they offer to see how your rental property measures up.
 You can then adjust your rent price accordingly.
 You can also use a free rent estimate report to find out the pricing market of your surrounding area.

-2. Get familiar with Georgia Landlord-Tenant laws
+2. Review Georgia Landlord-Tenant and rental laws

-To guarantee your success as a landlord in Georgia, make sure you get familiar with the Georgia Landlord-Tenant laws.
-This will help you when making decisions about security deposits, notice of entry, and property maintenance.
+To guarantee your success as a landlord in Georgia, make sure you get familiar with the Georgia landlord-tenant laws.
+This will help you when making decisions about security deposits, a notice of entry, and property maintenance.
 Also, they will help you establish who specific responsibilities fall on between you and the tenant.

 Best Practice: Get familiar with the Georgia landlord rights, tenants’ rights, and the fair housing laws in your city to make sure that you are always in compliance.

-3. Market your rental property
+3. Advertise your rental property

 When you’re ready to start marketing your property it’s important to use both physical signs and online marketing.
 It’s easy to market your rental property for free across multiple websites by creating a property profile.
 Staging your rental property and taking well-lit photos can earn you a lot more applications.

-Dont: Use images that are blurry and dark.
+Don’t: Use images that are blurry and dark.

 Do: Use clear images that have good natural lighting.

-4. Discover the perfect tenant
+4. Find the perfect tenant

 It’s okay to be a little picky when you are trying to discover the perfect tenant.
 Having the right person as a tenant will ensure you are paid on time and can make your life a lot easier.
 With the help of a tenant screening service, it’s easy to identify any major issues or past incidents a prospective tenant might have.

-5. Landlord Check-Ins & Maintenance
+5. Landlord check-ins & maintenance

 Best Practice: It is best to include maintenance and repair information in your lease so that your tenant and you are in agreement.
-Also, always double check to make sure you’re complying with Georgia rental laws when creating your lease.
+Also, always double-check to make sure you’re complying with Georgia rental laws when creating your lease.